SrGrace/Object-Oriented-Design/README.md

 ### Factory Mathod

-The Factory Method offers an interface for creating an instance of a class, with its sub-classes deciding which class to instantiate.
+The Factory Method offers an interface for creating an instance of a class, with its sub-classes deciding which class to instantiate.<br>
 **Example:**

 ```java